| | |

 • Add vegetable broth and refried beans to the slow cooker.
 Stir to combine.

-• Add in all of the remaining ingredients.
+• Add all of the remaining ingredients.
 Cover and cook on low for 6-7 hours or high for 3-4 hours.

 Recipe adapted from The Schmidty Wife.